coleifer/peewee/docs/peewee/asyncio.rst

 Every query is awaited on the asyncio event loop, in the calling task: the SQL is handed to the async driver (``aiosqlite``, ``asyncpg`` or ``aiomysql``) and awaited like any other coroutine.
 No thread executor is involved and nothing is monkey-patched.
+Each task acquires its own connection from the pool, so concurrent tasks never share connection or transaction state - details under `Connection Management`_ below.

 .. _how-it-works: